18F/join.tts.gsa.gov/pages/positions/TEST-POSITION.md

 ## Basic information

 **Location:**
+{% comment %}🔻🔻🔻🔻🔻{% endcomment %}
 Virtual (100% Remote)

 **Salary Range:**

 {% comment ------------------------------------------------------------------ %}
+💰💰💰
 The salary range for the job can be populated automatically based on the GS levels this posting is advertised at.
-For each GS level, the template will show the minimum and maximum possible salary for that GS level.
-If you need to customize how the salary is displayed, delete the line below that says
+For each GS level, the template will show the minimum and maximum possible salary for that GS level, based on the lowest and highest locality rates.

-{% include job/salary_range.html %} and put in your custom content.
+💰💰💰
+If this position is not remote and has geographic restrictions, you can instead write your salary ranges below to have them formatted into a salary range table.
+To do that, update the lines below the next set of red triangles to include the minimum and maximum salary for each GS level that the position is advertised at, in order from lowest GS level to highest.

+For example, if the position is advertised at GS-14 and GS-15 and the position location is only Washington, DC, then (using 2023 pay rates):

+Minimums:
+  GS-14 Step 1: $132,368
+  GS-15 Step 1: $172,075

+Maximums:
+  GS-14 Step 10: $155,700
+  GS-15 Step 10: $183,500

+So you would update the lines to look like this, with values ordered by GS level and separated by semicolons and inside the quotation marks:

+    {% assign min_ranges = "$132,368; $155,700" %}
+    {% assign max_ranges = "$172,075; $183,500" %}

+To use the autoomatic salary ranges, leave the lines as-is.
 {% endcomment --------------------------------------------------------------- %}

+{% comment %}🔻🔻🔻🔻🔻{% endcomment %}
+{% assign min_ranges = "" %}
+{% assign max_ranges = "" %}

-{% include job/salary_range.html %}
+{% include job/salary_range.html min=min_ranges max=max_ranges %}

 Your salary, including base and locality, will be determined upon selection, dependent on your actual duty location.